pivotal/docs-tap/scst-scan/scan-crs.hbs.md

-# Configure code repositories and image artifacts to be scanned
+# Configure code repositories and image artifacts for Supply Chain Security Tools - Scan

+This topic describes how you can configure code repositories and image artifacts for SCST - Scan.

 ## <a id="prerequisite"></a>Prerequisite